benjiJonsson/HolidayPlanner/readme.md

-# About this project:Holiday fun!
+# About this project: Holiday fun!
 The project successfully created a web application that allows users to register, log in, input and browse activity information, and generate recommendations based on that data.

 ## How to run?